grafana/tns/README.md

 ### Docker

 Make sure you have Docker installed and verify it is running with `docker ps`.
-No errors mean it is running.
-For download and installation instructions, click [here](https://docs.docker.com/install/).
+No errors means it is running.
+For Docker download and installation instructions, click [here](https://docs.docker.com/install/).

 If using Linux and you see an error similar to `permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock` then make sure you are in the `docker` group.
 This will ensure that you are able to run Docker without using the `sudo` command.
 ```sh